Label Sets / Question Sets

 {% endfile %}

-You can also create a `.json` for a label set that has multiple question types.
+You can also use a `.json` file to create a question set with multiple question types.

 Complex question set